 Wellington: Citizens Advice Bureau, Tan Bank from 10-12 on the 1st Wednesday of the month

 Cleobury Mortimer: St Mary's Place Community Room from 10-12 on the 1st Wednesday of the month

 Wem: Library, High Street from 10-12 noon on 3rd Thursday of each month

 Drop-in clinics are suitable for people who need to have their earmould retubed, simple hearing aid repairs or batteries.
 If there are multiple or more complex issues then we advise you contact NHS Audiology for an appointment.

 Effective Hearing Programmes more

-The programme runs from 10am to 3.30pm and you will need to attend the whole day.
-The course is FREE to attend and complimentary drinks are provided.
+The programme runs from 9.30 am to 1 pm and you will need to attend the whole session The course is FREE to attend and complimentary drinks are provided.
 If you would like to attend one of these courses, please use the application form below to book a place, telephone 01743 342168 or email: email@example.com

 Forthcoming Effective Hearing Programme events include: